Plain AI Daily

 • Agent means "does tasks," chatbot means "answers questions."
 The dividing line is taking multi-step actions in real websites and apps.

-• Real, shipped consumer agents in mid-2026: ChatGPT agent mode, agent mode in OpenAI's Atlas browser, Google's Gemini agent features in Chrome, Anthropic's Claude for Chrome, and Amazon's Alexa for Shopping with Buy for Me.
+• Real, shipped consumer agents in mid-2026: ChatGPT agent mode, Google's Gemini agent features in Chrome, Anthropic's Claude for Chrome, and Amazon's Alexa for Shopping with Buy for Me.

 • What they genuinely do well today: research-and-compare tasks, form filling, price tracking, grocery and shopping carts, and travel planning up to the point of booking.